LisaPMunich/meet-up-app/README.md

 <img src="https://user-images.githubusercontent.com/99111208/163397361-5126a0ff-a116-4a57-9773-c1878285b045.svg" alt="Heroku icon" width="30">
 </td>
 <td>
-<a href="https://meet-up-app-2022.herokuapp.com/">Click here to see my live page on Heroku</a>
+<a href="https://meet-up-app-2022.herokuapp.com/">Click here to see my live page on Heroku </a>
 </td>
 </tr>
 </table>
+[currently being verified by Google]

 ## Issues I would like to improve given time